VirulentArc/ScriptCards/Spell Book Manager/readme.md

 Spell Book Manager is a ScriptCards utility for Roll20 D&D 5E 2014 games.
 It lets a GM maintain one or more spell mule characters and lets players copy approved spells from those mules onto their own character sheets.
 It can also move a character's existing leveled spells up or down between spell levels, which is especially useful for Warlocks and other cases where the same spell may need to live at a different slot level.

 The script is designed for the official D&D 5E 2014 by Roll20 character sheet and works with normal PC spell rows.
-It is not intended for NPC spell management.

 ---